winniebahati/Analysis-materials-for-threat-validation/README.md

 ## Project Contents

-- `scraper.py`: The main Python script for web scraping.
+- `scraping code.py`: The main Python script for scraping.
 - `requirements.txt`: Lists all dependencies required to run the script.

-## 🛠️ Installation
+## Installation

 Before running the script, make sure you have **Python 3.7+** installed on your system.